 So you’ve chosen to start on the KonMari journey!
-Congratulations and welcome to a life filled with less stress more joy.
+Congratulations and welcome to a life filled with less stress and more joy.
 You may have heard the hype about Marie Kondo and you’re ready to jump in or perhaps you just started watching Marie’s new Netflix series Tidying Up with Marie Kondo.
 The truth is, Marie Kondo has been around for quite some time and has a book called The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
 Either way, I’m happy you’re here and excited to help you on your journey.

 THE BEST KONMARI CHECKLIST